hemerajs/momos/README.md

 - [ ] Use the golang.org/x/net/html or [goquery](https://github.com/PuerkitoBio/goquery) to parse a web component
 - [X] Use [httpcache](https://github.com/lox/httpcache) to provides an rfc7234 compliant caching
 - [ ] Use [httpcache](https://github.com/gregjones/httpcache) to provides an rfc7234 compliant client caching for SSI requests
-- [ ] Generate great debug informations about the structure of your page.
+- [ ] Generate great debug informations about the structure of your page
-- [ ] Use single http client and create request with http.NewReques
+- [ ] Use single http client and create request with http.NewRequest
 - [ ] Start multiple requests concurrently with go channels

 ### References